UZDoom/zscdoc/README.md

     In the above example, `nice_name` is the name that will be quoted into the documentation when relevant.

+    `base_file` is optional (defaulting to `"zscript"`) and determines what will be treated as the starting point for the archive.
+This is to avoid having to create a `zscript` file that simply includes some other actually-intended include file.

     An `[[archive.markdown_file]]` block allows you to put a markdown file into your documentation.
     Note that files added like this will have their `.md` extension replaced with `.html` in the